-The Society welcomes collaborations with communities that initiate and develop new investigations into the collection from these perspectives.
 Groups we have worked with are listed below along with information about their projects and links to related materials where available.

-In addition, if you have a particular interest in African genealogy, you can download a guide developed by Patrick Vernon which highlights the relevance of our Collections to tracing African and Caribbean family histories (PDF).
+If you have a particular interest in African genealogy, you can download a guide developed by Patrick Vernon which highlights the relevance of our Collections to tracing African and Caribbean family histories (PDF).

 Variety is a Redbridge Spice